-Resourcing for any species survey is highly limited, however there are opportunities to invite species interest groups and volunteers to undertake surveys in order to receive baseline data.
+Resourcing for any species survey is limited, however there are opportunities to invite species interest groups and volunteers to undertake surveys to obtain baseline data.
 Typically the main requirement is that species data is shared with these groups, post-surveys.
 This is something that has been undertaken in the past, for example Butterfly Conservation survey transects, fungal forays etc.